The Temple Tenth

 Q: Wasn't the tithe as originally given to Israel only for bringing in grain and foodstuffs to the Temple?

+A: No. There were provisions for receiving money as well.
+In 2 Kings 12:1-10, under the reign of good King Jehoash, the priests received money in the Temple.
 Barnes' Notes says that they received not only the half shekel temple tax and those vowed to Yahweh, but also freewill offerings.
 The priest Jehoiada drilled a hole in the lid of a chest and set it beside the altar to receive the money (2 Kings 12:9).

 The purpose was to collect funds to rebuild the Temple that had been neglected for Baal worship.
 As the primitive agrarian economy began to become more involved in commerce and trading, increased use of coins and money instead of bartering foodstuffs and cattle came into being.
 The Messiah observed Israelites giving to the Temple treasury, Mark 12:41 -44, and noted a widow depositing two mites.
 Barnes says this money was used for the service of the Temple, incense, sacrifices, etc.